daigotanaka/daigotanaka.github.io/post-postmodern-times.md

 the pursuit of the industrial efficiency sacrificing the humanity.
 Chaplin portrays himself as a factory worker who works in an assembly line of an ever accelerating pace.
-He is a diligent worker and even obsessive in keeping up with the demand by a corporate tyranny whose interest seems to duel only in efficiency.
+He is a diligent worker and even obsessive in keeping up with the demand by a corporate tyranny.
 The worker eventually loses his mind.

-By the end of the last century, the kinds of the task the worker was doing in Modern Times became fully automated by machines.
+By the end of the last century, the kind of the task the worker was doing in Modern Times became fully automated by machines.
 Today, machines are becoming so intelligent that the intellectual tasks that were once considered professional and complex are executed by artificial intelligence.